JoukePouke/Game-off-2023/README.md

 ## Gameplay

-Explore the unique gameplay of "ExampleGameName1," which includes [unknown].
+Explore the unique gameplay of "Infinite Runner," which includes [unknown].

 ## Features

-Key features and highlights of "ExampleGameName1" include:
+Key features and highlights of "Infinite Runner" include:

 - [unknown]
 - [unknown]